 In New York State, students can earn three types of diplomas: a local diploma, a Regents diploma, or an Advanced Regents diploma.
 All students should be encouraged to meet the requirements for the most rigorous diploma option possible.
 If a parent believes that their child is not on track to graduate, they should speak to the student’s guidance counselor immediately.

 In English Language Arts (ELA), students learn to become active readers and writers.
 Teachers use a balance of elaborate fiction and non-fiction texts in the classroom and teach reading, writing, vocabulary, and discussion with an emphasis on using details and evidence from the text.

 Students learn mathematics best when they have opportunities to “do math”.
 Students must work on challenging problems, share their thinking with others, and use their thinking to build and deepen understanding.
 This process will provide our students with the skills needed to go to college or enter the workforce better prepared.

 All students are curious about the world in which they live, which makes them natural scientists.
 Science helps them make sense of the world around them.
 It provides opportunities for students to investigate this world and explain how and why things happen.
 They use problem-solving skills to find solutions to a variety of real-world problems.

 The goal of social studies is to make sure that all students graduate from high school prepared for college, a career, and a future as a productive adult.
-Students use rich content, themes and big ideas to learn history, geography, economics, civics, citizenship and government.
-They also use important skills to “think like historians.”
+Students use rich content, themes, and big ideas to learn history, geography, economics, civics, citizenship, and government.
+They also use essential skills to “think like historians.”

 College Now is a program which gives our students an opportunity to earn college credit while beeing a high school student.
 Taught by college professors, students take courses either on the campuses of Queens college or Queensborough Community College.
 This is a free program for all eligible QHST student.